fnogatz/CTX/README.md

 [Swiss-Chess](http://swiss-chess.de) (sometimes called WinSwiss) is the most popular chess tournament management software in Germany.
 It saves its tournament data in binary SWT-files.
 There already exists a [converter to CTX](https://github.com/fnogatz/swt2ctx), written for [node.js](http://nodejs.org).

-## Todo

-- Split the big XSD file into parts, e.g. one for each first-child-element.
-- Add english `xs:annotation`.
-- Provide a more relaxed, XSD 1.0 compatible Schema without the `xs:assert`, `xs:assertion` and `xs:alternative` sugar.

 ## FAQ

 ### How is it different to FIDE's TRF?